ChainAgnostic/namespaces/stacks/caip10.md

 ## Syntax

-Address contains 2 fields: 1 byte version and 20 byte public key hash.
-Addresses are created by generating the RIPEMD-160 hash of the SHA256 of the public key.
+Address contains 2 fields, 1 byte version and 20 byte hash of one of the following:
+- A single secp256k1 public key (either compressed or uncompressed)
+- A Bitcoin p2sh multisig script
+- A Bitcoin p2wpkh-p2sh script
+- A Bitcoin p2wsh-p2sh script
 Valid CAIP-10 `account_id`s in this namespace are represented as c32check-encoded addresses.

 A regular expression for validating the `account_id` can be defined as:
 ```